 Joe Wilkins is the author of a memoir, The Mountain and the Fathers, and two collections of poems, Notes from the Journey Westward and Killing the Murnion Dogs.
-He lives with his wife, son, and daughter in north Iowa.
+He lives with his wife, son, and daughter in western Oregon, where he teaches writing at Linfield College.

 One way to define love is fidelity to experience, and if this is so, then Wilkins demonstrates such love over and over in his ruthless, entirely unsentimental efforts to imagine and understand the world he inhabits—and the one that inhabits him.
 These are the sorts of poems one keeps close by when they’re most needed, when one can feel most lost. -Sam Green, Washington State Book Award Winner for The Grace of Necessity